 Acknowledgements.
-The authors would like to thank the HPC Service of ZEDAT, Freie Universität Berlin (HPC system Curta, see Bennett et al., 2020, for details), for providing computational resources.
-Furthermore, we are grateful to Urs Beyerle (ETH Zurich) for performing the CESM-LE re-runs and to Matthias Röthlisberger (ETH Zurich) for helpful discussions.
-We acknowledge funding from the German Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) in its strategy Research for Sustainability (FONA) in the framework of the ClimXtreme program, sub-project A5 (DynProHeat, grant number 01LP1901C).
+The authors would like to thank the HPC service of ZEDAT, Freie Universität Berlin (HPC system Curta; see Bennett et al., 2020, for details), for providing computational resources.
+Furthermore, we are grateful to Urs Beyerle (ETH Zurich) for performing the CESM-LE reruns and to Matthias Röthlisberger (ETH Zurich) for helpful discussions.
+We thank two anonymous reviewers and the editor for their helpful comments.

+Financial support.
+This research has been supported by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) in its strategy Research for Sustainability (FONA) in the framework of subproject A5 of the ClimXtreme program (DynProHeat, grant no. 01LP1901C).